mariusrubo/Unity-Humanoid-Gestures/README.md

 # Purpose

 These scripts allow you to make your character display the gestures 'scissors', 'stone', 'paper' and 'neutral', and to record and display your own gestures.
+The scripts allow for a smooth transition between any two gestures, making this approach more flexible than the use of animations.

 ![alt tag](https://github.com/mariusrubo/Unity-Humanoid-Gestures/blob/master/Gestures.png)